shakeel-faiz/FF/01Jan-8/04-file.md

 Similarly, if the .file extension internal format is pdf format, then changing the .file to .pdf will let you open the file in Adobe Reader.

-If you do not the internal file format or its internal content, then do not try to open it because it might contain viruses.
-First identify the format using some file format identification tool.
+If you do not know the internal file format or its internal content, then do not try to open it because it might contain viruses.
+First identify the format using some file format identification tool and then open it.